mosip/id-authentication/kernel/kernel-packetuploader-sftp-jsch/README.md

 4. Close the connection.

-##### If there is any error which occurs while upload, it will be thrown as Exception.
+###### If there is any error which occurs while channel creation,upload and realease connection, it will be thrown as Exception.

 ### Exceptions to be handled while using this functionality:
 1. ConnectionException